jffy0220/library/docs/authentication.md

   * `expires_at` indicates when the onboarding token will expire.
 * **Side effects:**
   * Inserts the new user into the `users` table with a hashed password.
-  * Generates an onboarding token, stores it in-memory, and queues a background task that logs the simulated onboarding email with token and expiry.
+    * Generates an onboarding token, persists a hashed copy in the `user_tokens` table (type `onboarding`), and queues a background task that logs the simulated onboarding email with token and expiry.
 The email sender defaults to `noreply@example.com` and is configurable.
   * Enforces uniqueness on both username and email (case-insensitive for email).

 If a duplicate username or email is submitted, the endpoint returns a `400`